oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

                     + accessorE[0] + accessorF[0];
 ```

-By relaxing the order of the additions using `fp reassociate(on)`, the compiler is able to group these four additions that maps to the FPGA hardware in a more efficient way, and thus saves area and reduces latency.
+By relaxing the order of the additions using `fp reassociate(on)`, the compiler is able to group these four additions in a way that maps to the FPGA hardware more efficiently, and thus saves area and reduces latency.
 By applying `fp reassociate(off)`, we lose this efficiency.

 ## Key Concepts
 * The basic usage of the `fp contract(fast|off)` and `fp reassociate(on|off)` pragmas